Lapernum/IM4WAV/README.md

-*Notice: This is a still ongoing project.
+*Notice: This is a still ongoing project, but with temporary results available.
+Project report available.

 # IM4WAV